reframejs/reframe/docs/overview.template.md

 This allows you to create
 universal React apps,
 static websites,
-SPAs, and any combination of HTML-static/HTML-dynamic and DOM-static/DOM-dynamic pages.
+SPAs, and any combination of HTML-static / HTML-dynamic and DOM-static / DOM-dynamic pages.

 Reframe does: